 The politics of hatred is a dangerous politics.
 It breeds irrationality and ultimately carries with it the threat of violence.
 We need not look too far to find examples of this violence.
 When President Clinton was elected in the 1992, the Republicans ramped up their virulent verbal attacks on government.
 Not long after, in 1995, two men associated with an extremist militia movement chose to act on their fears of government.
 The target of their political rage was the federal building in downtown Oklahoma City.
 They denoted a bomb that killed over 100 government employees and many of their children.

 In recent years, we again have seen conservatives intentionally encouraging more hatred and resentment against government.
-Not surprisingly, death threats leveled at President Obama increased by 400% over those aimed at President Bush.
-And there have been incidents of violence aimed at government officials.
+And not surprisingly, there have been incidents of violence aimed at government officials.
 In 2009, Richard Poplawski killed three police officers in a paranoid fit about what he thought were President Obama’s anti-gun plans.
 In 2010, John Patrick Bedell, a rabidly anti-government libertarian, shot two police officers outside the Pentagon.
 Then in 2011, Jared Lee Loughner shot Congresswoman Gabrielle Giffords and 18 others in Tucson Arizona.
 Six people were killed, including a federal judge and a child.
 Republicans and Tea Party supporters were quick to argue that Loughner was simply a disturbed and paranoid individual and these murders had nothing to do with politics.
 But clearly there is a pattern here.
 Anti-government forces have actively encouraged paranoia about government.
 They argued that health care reform would create “death panels” that would kill innocent Americans.
 They warned that the government would soon be invading people’s homes to seize their guns.
 Some suggested that Obama was the “anti-Christ,” and others maintained that he wanted to establish a communist or fascist dictatorship in this country.
 When such paranoid fantasies are being promoted by elements of the political right, it gives disturbed people a ready target for their own paranoia.
 Loughner may have been living in his own fantasy world, but it was informed by the real world of anti-government activists who were feeding his political hallucinations.

 Shooting Ourselves in the Foot